 These are some tips that helped people like you to speed up their learning curve:

-be consistent: plan some days in your calendar when you are going to practice with a native speaker of your target language.
-Consistency is key to improve in any skill.
+- be consistent: plan some days in your calendar when you are going to practice with a native speaker of your target language.
+Consistency is the key to improve any skill.

-travel: plan trips to Spain and countries in South America or participate to volunteering/interchange programs to these countries.
+- travel: plan trips to Spain and countries in South America or participate in volunteering/interchange programs to these countries.
 There are also people who decide to have a non-permanent job in one of these countries.

 A language is not an object that you know, but it is something that you do.

 Extra tip: if you speak a Latin language, then learning Spanish might result easier for you.
 Don’t loose that opportunity to learn one of the most spoken languages in the world.